derekzhang79/CityBug/README.md

 		/api/reports

-	* INPUT : User / Location / Subscription
+	* INPUT : User (if login) / Location / Subscription
 	* OUTPUT : sort by last modified / sort by location / show only subscribed post

 		* Signed In & Location & Subscription >> user's feed & sort by last modified & show only subscribed post